GPA Employment Opportunities

 ● Make, maintain, and publish practice and competition schedules for each team.

-● Provide for out-of-season athletic training as a lowed and as possible.
+● Provide for out-of-season athletic training as allowed and as possible.

 ● Seek to improve the discipleship, sportsmanship, and competition level of each team.